DAN-III PhD position: Rovibrational emission spectra of small linear organics

-The Kapteyn Astronomical Institute is part of the Netherlands Research School for Astronomy (NOVA) and is recognised world-wide for the quality of its research in multiple areas of astronomy.
+The Kapteyn Astronomical Institute is part of the Netherlands Research School for Astronomy (NOVA) and is recognised worldwide for the quality of its research in multiple areas of astronomy.
 With 15 faculty and 50 PhD students, it is the second-largest astronomical institute in the Netherlands.
-Groningen, a historic town in the northern Netherlands, occupies a strategic place in Dutch astronomy, hosting both the Kapteyn Institute and the low-energy astrophysics division of the Netherlands Institute for Space Research (SRON).
+Groningen, a historic town in the northern Netherlands, occupies a strategic place in Dutch astronomy, hosting both the Kapteyn Astronomical Institute, the low-energy astrophysics division of the Netherlands Institute for Space Research (SRON) and the NOVA sub-mm lab.
 The Kapteyn Institute has a strong connection with the Netherlands Institute for Radio Astronomy (ASTRON) in Dwingeloo, a European centre of radio astronomy research.
 Staff and PhD students at the Kapteyn Institute frequently collaborate with SRON and ASTRON scientists and engineers.
-There are also strong interdisciplinary connections with other institutes in the Faculty of Science and Engineering.
-English is the common language of the Institute.
+There are also strong interdisciplinary connections with other institutes in the Faculty of Science and Engineering, and the Dutch Origins Center.
+English is the common language spoken at the institute.

-We seek an excellent student with a strong background in physical sciences and/or astrophysics.
-A successful candidate must hold a Masters degree or equivalent by the starting date of the position.
-A track record of successful work within teams will be an important criteria for the selection.
-Previous relevant research experience with dwarf galaxies or neutral hydrogen studies is an asset, as is familiarity with with python or pipeline processing of large datasets.
+We seek excellent students with a strong background in the physical sciences who desire to obtain a PhD degree from a top European university.
+A successful candidate must hold a Masters degree in Physics, Astronomy or a related field, or equivalent by the starting date of the position.
+Previous research experience and computational skills will be important criteria for the selection.

 Conditions of employment

 The PhD student position is paid according to the Collective Labour Agreement of Dutch Universities (CAO), which means that PhD students earn internationally competitive salaries and are eligible for both social security and retirement benefits.
 All our PhD positions are funded for four years.